iamsven2005/techjam/README.md

 #### 1. Get connection details

-You can get the connection details by clicking the `Connect` button.
+You can get the connection details by clicking the `Connect` Button.

 ![image](https://github.com/pingcap/tidb-prisma-vercel-demo/assets/56986964/86e5df8d-0d61-49ca-a1a8-d53f2a3f618c)